Silent Hill: Downpour: Critical reception

 Silent Hill: Downpour received "mixed or average" reviews, according to review aggregator Metacritic.
 In general, most critics praised the game's story and atmosphere but criticized the combat and technical performance.

 Game Informer gave it a 7/10, stating: "I don't regret my time with Silent Hill: Downpour, but mediocrity hung over most of my playthrough".
 Destructoid gave it an 8/10, stating: "When it's not forcing a sub-par combat system on players, and when it allows itself to be as imaginative as it can be, Silent Hill: Downpour is a stylish, slickly produced, beautifully foreboding game".
 Games Radar gave it a 7/10, writing: "In spite of its flaws, Silent Hill: Downpour does manage to be smart and imaginative in bursts ...
 The actual gameplay leaves a lot to be desired, but as recent Silent Hills go, this is one of the better ones".
 GameSpot gave the game a 7.5/10, saying "Downpour makes some questionable tweaks to the established formula, but those decisions distinguish it from the rest of the series".
 Official Xbox Magazine summed up its review with "the game's many puzzles and open-world areas did leave us aimlessly wondering and wandering.
 But varied gameplay, solid combat, and an effective mix of psychological scares and freaky encounters make Downpour a worthwhile trip", giving the game a 7.5/10.

 One of the most negative reviews came from IGN, which gave it 4.5/10.
 The review said that "the most frustrating thing about Silent Hill: Downpour isn't the lousy combat, dull exploration, or even the technical gaffes.
 It's the fact that every now and then while playing through the game's story, you'll see signs of brilliance; sunlight hinted from behind the overcast sky".

 Several reviews singled out the soundtrack for praise, although one criticized the overall sound design, saying dead silence too often made combat commonplace instead of terrifying.
 The Joystiq review stated Licht did an "admirable job" with the score, yet lamented that "the loss of longtime series composer Akira Yamaoka may be Downpour's biggest detriment."

-Ben "Yahtzee" Croshaw of Zero Punctuation fame, who is often vocally critical of past Western Silent Hill titles, reviewed the game more favorably.
-He noted improvements in the survival aspects of the combat, praising its fluidity in its use of random items as weapons and the ability to avoid enemies.
-He also praised the exploration as a step in the right direction.
-He was more critical of the monster designs, as well as describing the game as lacking horror.
-He was especially critical of how the protagonist's crimes are dependent on the multiple endings.
-Nonetheless, he described the title as his "favorite Western-developed Silent Hill thus far".